 I studied for a BA in foreign languages (Arabic and French) and security studies before completing a Master of Anthropology – both at the ANU.
 My research focuses on political and ecological perspectives in anthropology; interactions between state actors and remote-living peoples (nomadic and mountain societies) in High Asia and North Africa; conflict ethnography; hoplology and the microsociology of war crimes.

-Other research interests include traditional societies and the sociopolitical construction of “indigeneity”; the anthropology of borders (especially as it relates to small-arms trafficking); global and local forms of Islam; and the evolution of jihadism in a hyper-connected world.
+Other research interests include traditional societies and the sociopolitical construction of “indigeneity”; small arms trafficking and the anthropology of borders; global and local forms of Islam; and the evolution of jihadism in a hyper-connected world.

-I’ve conducted fieldwork in fairly diverse locations – all over the Middle East and North Africa, the Thailand/Burma border, Cape York (Aboriginal Australia), all over the Arab World and in Mali and Mauritania.
+I’ve conducted fieldwork in fairly diverse locations – all over the Middle East and North Africa, the Thailand/Burma border, Cape York (Aboriginal Australia).

 I have a working proficiency with the French and Arabic languages and a basic knowledge of Kuuk Thaayorre.
 I have provided and can provide a translation service.